 She also acted in Tamil films.
-MS known for her mellifluous voice was also known fro her humanitarian work.
+MS known for her mellifluous voice was also known for her humanitarian work.
 She sang for charities.
-MS was the first musician ever to be awarded the Bharat Ratna in 1998
+MS was the first musician ever to be awarded the Bharat Ratna in 1998.

 Life of MS Subbulakshmi:Madurai Shanmukhavadivu Subbulakshmi was born on September 16, 1916 in Madurai, Madras Presidency.
 She was born to Shanmukavadiver Ammal, a veena player, and Subramania Iyer.
 Subbulakshmi started learning Carnatic music at an early age.

-Subbulakshmi has made phenomenal contribution to the world of music.
+Subbulakshmi:Subbulakshmi has made phenomenal contribution to the world of music.
 The legendary Carnatic musician enthralled audiences at home and abroad for over 5 decades.
 Her first recording was released when she was 10 years old.

 Subbulakshmi gave her first recital of bhajans at the age of 13 years at the Madras Music Academy.
 Her performance was widely acclaimed and she became one of the leading Carnatic vocalists.
 She later became famous for her soulful rendering of meera bhajans.

-MS has the distinction of being the fisrt woman to have presided over Music Academy Conference in Madras in 1968.
+MS has the distinction of being the first woman to have presided over Music Academy Conference in Madras in 1968.
 She gave the inaugural concert at the India Festival, London, in 1982, and has also performed in Tokyo, Bangkok, Hong Kong, Manila, Singapore and Malaysia.

 She had been performing regularly at Thyagaraja Festival was given the title of “Sapthagiri Sangeeta Vidwanmani”.
 Her famous renditions of bhajans include the chanting of “Bhaja Govindam”, “Vishnu sahasranama”, “Hari tum haro” and “Venkateswara suprabhatam”.